rubengc/edd-wish-lists/README.md

 - Sharing via email.
 Currently only sharing icons show
 - Option to remove download from wish list when purchased
 - Delete data on plugin deletion.
-- Show “guest” in author column when list has been created by guest user

 **Possible Future Enhancements**
 - Reporting - See which downloads are the most popular by how many times they are stored on lists.